-Okay here we are onto the final interpretation of the Daleks in Doctor Who’s 51 year history.
-Now for years I wasn’t too happy with how Steven Moffat tackled Skaro’s finest.
-After Davies had built them up into the ultimate Doctor Who villain I felt it was a little bit underwhelming seeing them just go back to being ordinary alien conquerors again in the Moffat era.
+For years I wasn’t too happy with how Steven Moffat tackled Skaro’s finest.
+After Davies had built them up into the ultimate Doctor Who villain, it felt a little bit underwhelming seeing them just go back to being ordinary alien conquerors again in the Moffat era.

 However having looked at the 11th Doctors Dalek stories again I not only think they hold up a lot better than before, but I can also see that Moffat actually did manage to come up with a fairly new and interesting take on the Daleks.